vault27/Foundation/vxlan.md

 - RD:MAC-PREFIX:ETI
 - RD:IP-PREFIX:ETI
 - MAC-PREFIX = MAC/48
-- Ethernet Tag ID = 0 - in most cases - defines bridge table inside VRF - several bridge tables can be in one vrf - in most cases we add 1 vlan to one MAC VRF
+- Ethernet Tag ID = 0 - in most cases - defines bridge table inside VRF - several bridge tables can be in one vrf - in most cases we add 1 vlan to one MAC VRF, this is required only when several VLANs are in 1 MAC VRF
 - We add VLAN to MAC VRF instead of interface in IP VRF

 ## Configuration of static peers on Nexus 9000